10 Bad Housekeeping Habits You Should Drop Today

 Dusting Surfaces with a Dry Rag

 Put down the duster, or anything that resembles it, especially a dry rag.
-While dusting your fan may leave it looking pearly white, that dust doesn’t just disappear into thin air!
+While dusting your fan may leave it looking pearly white, that dust doesn’t just disappear into thin air.
 All that sneezing you do when dusting is the result of the tiny particles flying elsewhere, like your table, rug, etc. You may think you’ll clean up all the dust when you vacuum, but there are plenty of nooks and crannies it settles in that you’ll forget about.
 Your best bet is to wet a rag, which will pick up dust more effectively.
-Here are more secret cleaning tips from the pros.

 Not Washing Your Pillows